Carpentry Squares

 Combination Square

 You will get plenty of practice using these carpentry squares as you build the projects featured on this site.
-Since the framing square and speed square each have their own unique purposes, they both belong on the list of essential carpentry tools.
+Since the framing square and speed square each have unique purposes, they both belong on the list of essential carpentry tools.

 What next?